 In addition to the many projects and efforts of IDSS faculty, research staff, and students, we have organized some research groups to explore particular subjects.

-The Initiative on Combatting Systemic Racism aims to launch and coordinate cross-disciplinary research on how to identify and overcome racially discriminatory processes across a range of American institutions and policy domains.
+The Research Initiative on Combatting Systemic Racism aims to launch and coordinate cross-disciplinary research on how to identify and overcome racially discriminatory processes across a range of American institutions and policy domains.
 The effort brings together faculty and researchers from all five schools and the Schwarzman College of Computing at MIT, as well as partner institutions.

 Building on the extensive social science literature on systemic racism, the Initiative’s focus is to use big data to develop and harness computational tools that can help effect structural and normative change towards racial equity.